Our Calling and Our Story

 During his time in the upper world, Don Lucio was shown a prophetic vision by Santa Barbara that the Weather Beings would turn particularly destructive with droughts, floods and powerful storms because the peoples were losing their recognition of the relationship and generosity of the forces that bring life giving waters and nourishment to the lands.
 This would be a great problem along with a disrespect shown to the Earth.
 He was shown that some parts of the souls of the old Nahua tiemperos would be called back and born into people who lived in “the four corners of the world” to bring this tradition and work to the places where they lived and rekindle a connection recognized and cherished by humans for countless generations.
 These “new workers” would spread the tradition that otherwise had been humbly held by the Nahuas, thereby bringing hope to humanity that these problems could be eliminated.

-In 1996, through a series of unusual experiences, an American named David Wiley, having recently moved to Mexico, found himself in Don Lucio‘s simple altar room following the instructions of an astonishing apparition that had appeared to him and requested that he seek out Don Lucio.
-By this time, Don Lucio was a highly respected maestro and caporal mayor (ceremonial leader and temple holder) and sought by many both regionally, nationally and internationally for his wisdom and healing work.
+Don Lucio became a highly respected maestro and caporal mayor (ceremonial leader and temple holder) and sought by many both regionally, nationally and internationally for his wisdom and healing work.
 Don Lucio was sometimes consulted or requested to travel from his village to conduct ceremonies in areas afflicted by cycles of strong storms or drought through his uncanny influence with these commanding and potent manifestations of clouds and wind.
-In David’s first encounter with Don Lucio, the old Nahua elder acknowledged the provenance of the spirit that had sent him and detected that David had been struck by lightning when he was a teenager.
-The maestro recognized that David was one of those people being called by the Weather Spirits to the vision Don Lucio had seen in the heavens.
+In Adam and Erin’s first encounter with don Lucio in April 2003, the old Nahua elder acknowledged the provenance of the spirit that had sent them and detected that Erin had been struck by lightning when she was a teenager.
+The maestro recognized that Erin and Adam were two of those people being called by the Weather Spirits to the vision don Lucio had seen in the heavens.
+At this time, others from the “Four Corners of the World” also began finding don Lucio.
 The Nahua path of service beyond the traditional villages would now begin in earnest.
-He soon initiated David as a quiapaquiz and made him his olochtli huei amatlacuilo, or group chief, to help support those who would come.
-Over the next ten years, people with a calling to this path arrived at Don Lucio’s simple granjero family home from the United States, Canada, and the United Kingdom along with Mexico.
-Don Lucio’s vision was finally coming to fruition, as he named the assembly “el grupo precioso” (the precious group).
+He soon initiated Erin and Adam as a quiaclazques (weather workers).

-Now, there are devoted tiemperos in this lineage from different parts of the world.
-They gather every Spring at the ceremonial center in Tepoztlán to perform the necessary rituals to call the rains for the local villages and to renew their sacred pledge to this vocation in a time-honored ceremony of revitalization.
-It is of great importance that they deepen their understanding of the tradition through teachings and experience.
+Like other devoted tiemperos in this lineage from different parts of the world, Adam and Erin return to Central Mexico every year, often multiple times, to perform the necessary rituals to call the rains for the local villages and pay respects to their sacred sites.
+They also renew their sacred pledge to this vocation in a time-honored ceremony of revitalization.
+They deepen their understanding of the tradition through teachings and experience with Nahua elders who knew and collaborated with don Lucio .
 This strengthens the link to their calling so that they can carry this manda, or spiritual “demand,” to their homes and support the arrival of those “water-bearers” and diminish destructive storms.
 As part of this, they strive to inspire others to, once again, look skyward and appreciatively recognize the living expressions held by the sheltering sky.
 This opens the possibilities for relationship and reconnection so that humanity may live a better, more hopeful future.
-The property, Casa Xiuhtecuhtli, is now protected by a 501(3)(c) non-profit dedicated to preserving traditional healing.
+Their work to preserve and protect traditional wisdom is growing and expanding, both in Mexico and in their home area in the western North Carolina mountains.

-Enjoy these photos of our teachers, don David Wiley and don Lucio Campos de Elizalde, our seasonal ceremonies in Mexico and our Traditional Weather Harvest Festival, which takes place every fall near Asheville, North Carolina.
+Enjoy these photos of don Lucio Campos Elizade, our seasonal ceremonies in Mexico and our Spring Nature Honoring Ceremony and our Traditional Weather Harvest Festival, which take place every spring and fall near Asheville, North Carolina.
 We hope you come and join us for our Harvest Festival and our other events!

 Don Lucio Campos de Elizalde, our original Nahua teacher